CutePoisonX/Bash/README.md

 # Bash 4.3.3
-This repo contains several up-to-date pre-compiled bash binaries for Synology DiskStations.
-The intention is to provide bash without having to install ipkg on your DiskStation (which gives you a legacy version anyway).
+This repo contains several up-to-date pre-compiled bash binaries for Synology DiskStations and other systems.
+The intention was to provide bash without having to install ipkg on your DiskStation (which gives you a legacy version anyway).

 # Installation on Synology DiskStations